 About Ruth Ann

-Growing up in Colorado, I fell in love with nature.
-Greeley was still a small agricultural community when I lived there.
-My mother was a nurse and my father a baseball coach at UNC.
-Their work ethic, generosity, and involvement in charitable causes were great examples to me.
+Greeley, Colorado, was still a small ag community when I grew up there.
+My mother was a nurse and my father a baseball coach at University of Northern Colorado.

 I married Mark Barron on a perfect summer day in a meadow in South Park.
-We live at the foot of Snow King Mountain with our two dogs and enjoy outdoor activities, travel, and the many amazing offerings of art and cultural activities.
+We live with our two dogs at the foot of Snow King Mountain.